how-tos

 Finding freelancers that’ll deliver on time or deliver at all is the greatest challenge of this approach.
 To minimize the risk, there are two main tips:

-• Pick freelancers with proven track records and either sign a contract or work through specific platforms that offer some guarantee.
+• pick freelancers with proven track records and either sign a contract or work through specific platforms that offer some guarantee.
 The lowest rate is not the reason to set fifteen milestones at once and hope for a marvelous result.

-• Find an in-house manager for a freelancer.
+• find an in-house manager for a freelancer.
 It is tricky to normalize work with freelancers because they are simultaneously accountants, PMs, designers, and testers.
 Take the load off the freelancer’s shoulders and leave him only those tasks he needs to do.

 Keep in mind that 99.9% of freelancers are solo businesses that are not trying to build a “name.”
 Therefore, no company brand will be responsible for the quality of their work.
 That is what brings us to the last point.